SteveSayantan/DevOps-Bootcamp/LVM.md

 Handling storage devices in Linux, [LearnLinuxTv Tutorial](https://youtu.be/2Z6ouBYfZr8?si=YnQ49di7oQ72aQLv)

 ## Setting Up LVM in EC2
-First, we create an EC2 instane.
-Then, we attach two volumes each of size 2GB to our ec2 instance.
+First, we create an EC2 instance.
+Then, we attach two volumes each of size 2GB to it.

 ### Step 1️⃣: Check Available Disks
 Before setting up LVM, list available storage devices using `lsblk`